StephenSorriaux/ansible-kafka-admin/README.md

 It should be fine for Python 3.5 too (but not tested using CI)

 ## Tests
-This library is tested using [Molecule](https://github.com/metacloud/molecule).
+This library is tested using [Molecule](https://github.com/ansible/molecule).
 In order to avoid code duplication, tests are defined using ansible tags in the `default` scenario.

 Tags currently available are:
 * test_replica_factor
 * test_partitions
 * test_options
 * test_delete
+* test_acl_create
+* test_acl_delete

 Each test can be run using: